 Graduate Study Room (read more)(read less)

 The Graduate Study Room is an exclusive study area for WPUNJ graduate students.
 Located in Room 211 on the 2nd Floor, the Graduate Study Room is a quiet space for independent study and research.
 The room contains individual study carrels and soft seating.
-Registered WPUNJ graduate students can gain access by swiping their activated student IDs.
-Please activate your ID by filling out the Graduate Study Room Access Form before coming to the library.
+All registered WPUNJ graduate students can gain access by swiping their student IDs.
+If you have any trouble accessing the room or have additional questions, please see the Lending Services desk on the 1st Floor.

 There are 15 small book storage lockers available to check out for the semester.
-Locker requests can be made on the Graduate Study Room Access Form or at the Lending Services Desk on the 1st Floor of the Library.
+Locker requests can be made at the Lending Services Desk on the 1st Floor of the Library.
 For more information or to provide feedback, please call 973-720-3182 or e-mail Stephanie Schweighardt.

 Use of Other Libraries (read more)(read less)